 It is not enough to know the tricks of the trade, you need to know the trade.

 Given a perfect world, where drawings sets are always complete and ideal building conditions prevail, mastery of craft is adequate to facilitate the successful realization of a project.
-Given the imperfect, ambiguous, and ever changing conditions of the world we actually inhabit, mētis gives us a process that helps us rethink, reimagine, reuse, repurpose, rehabilitate; a process that produces innovative and interesting outcomes from disparate groups of elements and ideas; a process that reveals the design opportunities hidden within “design challenges”.
+Given the imperfect, ambiguous and ever changing conditions of the world we actually inhabit, mētis gives us a process that helps us rethink, reimagine, reuse, repurpose and rehabilitate – a process that produces innovative and interesting outcomes from disparate groups of elements and ideas – a process that reveals the design opportunities hidden within “design challenges”.

-The examples of the design and building process below feature challenges from a variety of projects.
-Whether the challenge at hand was one of craft or had its origin in site conditions, budgetary constraints, or code requirements, the solution inevitably benefited from the dynamic and creative process that is Mētis.
+The examples of the design and building process below feature challenges from a variety of our projects.
+Whether the challenge at hand was one of craft or had its origin in site conditions, budgetary constraints or code requirements – the solution inevitably benefited from the dynamic and creative process that is Mētis.

 Pricing – Compared to the industry standard, the approach to pricing taken by Mētis estimators is decidedly “old school”.
-At Mētis project pricing is developed task by task, stick by stick, trade by trade; it is a slow and exacting process that, above all, yields remarkably accurate numbers.
+At Mētis project pricing is developed task by task, stick by stick, trade by trade – it is an exacting process that, above all, yields remarkably accurate numbers.

 Cost Control – Once the project is underway, cost control and tracking measures are absolutely essential to ensuring that the project is brought in on budget.
 Mētis is on a 14 day billing cycle with cost tracking attached to every cycle.
 On rapidly unfolding projects, this type of close budget management is the only way to ensure that projects come in on budget.

-Subcontractors – Mētis has forged exceedingly strong relationships with its subcontractors.
-The result is a cohesive approach to project execution, cost control and delivery in which our subcontractors are eager participants.
+Subcontractors – Mētis has forged long-standing relationships with our subcontractors.
+The result is a cohesive approach to project execution, cost control and delivery in which our subcontractors are committed participants.